-I am a PhD student (since 2015) in the Department of Computer Science at Tsinghua University, supervised by Jun Zhu.
-My research interests are in probabilistic machine learning and approximate Bayesian inference, including and not limited to these topics: variational inference, probabilistic kernel methods (e.g., Gaussian processes), spectral methods, generative models, and Bayesian deep learning.
+I am a PhD student (since 2015) in the Department of Computer Science at Tsinghua University, advised by Jun Zhu.
+I have broad interests in probabilistic methods and approximate Bayesian inference, including and not limited to these topics: probabilistic kernel methods (e.g., Gaussian processes), spectral methods, variational inference, generative models, and Bayesian deep learning.

-I created and lead the development of ZhuSuan, an open-source probabilistic programming library for Bayesian deep learning.
+I’m currently a resesarch intern at DeepMind, London.
+Previously I was an intern at RIKEN-AIP, Tokyo.
+I created and lead the development of ZhuSuan, an open-source probabilistic programming library.
 I was awarded the Microsoft Research Asia Fellowship for 2018.
 I received my B.E. from the Department of Computer Science and Technology at Tsinghua University.

 Scalable Training of Inference Networks for Gaussian-Process Models